Investigating overdensities around z>6 galaxies through ALMA observations of [CII]: Conclusion

-\begin{itemize} \item We find 4 robust line candidates from our blind search of deep ALMA data of known luminous galaxies and quasars.
-All candidates display a [CII] line SNR of greater than 5, and lie within a projected radius of 70 kpc and 650 km s$^{-1}$ supporting the idea that they are physically associated to the central galaxies. \item The four candidates display similar physical properties to previously studied galaxies during the EoR.
-We find the same L$_{\rm [CII]}$ vs. [CII] FWHM relation observed in \cite{Capak2015} and \cite{Decarli2017} extended to lower luminosity values.
-Through analyzing projected separation vs. velocity offset of the candidates compared to the central galaxies we are able to constrain the central halo masses ranging from 2.5$\times$10$^{12}$\,M$_\odot$ to 4$\times$10$^{13}$\,M$_\odot$, under some assumptions and caveats. \item By calculating the luminosity function of the central galaxies and the candidates we quantify the over density.
+\begin{itemize} \item We find 3 new candidate companions from our blind search of deep ALMA data of known luminous galaxies and quasars.
+All candidates display a [CII] line SNR of greater than 5, and lie within a projected radius of 60 kpc and 650 km s$^{-1}$ supporting the idea that they are physically associated to the central galaxies. \item The 3 candidates display similar physical properties to previously studied galaxies during the EoR.
+We find the same L$_{\rm [CII]}$ vs. [CII] FWHM relation observed in \cite{Capak2015} and \cite{Decarli2017} extended to lower luminosity values. \item By calculating the luminosity function of the central galaxies and the candidates we quantify the over density.
 These luminous galaxies represent highly biased regions during the EoR.
-Even though there are few constraints on the luminosity function of [CII] emitters at $z>6$ our fields show an overdensity of at least $\sim$10 compared to all other predictions and measurements. \item By performing a similar analysis on a mock galaxy catalog we find a comparable results to the analysis of the ALMA fields.
-Matching the $L_{\rm [CII]}$ of the extreme sources in the simulation to the central sources in our ALMA fields, we find a similar over-density to the field population in the regions surround the luminous [CII] emitters.
-Furthermore, the most luminous [CII] emitting galaxies in our simulation (L$_{\rm [CII]} > 10^{10} \rm L_\odot$) show even more elevated counts. \item By investigating the matter distribution around these sources in the simulation we find that the luminous [CII] emitters during EOR reside in overdense regions of space.
-This confirms that these galaxies not only possess an excess of [CII] emitting companions in their vicinity but also signpost peaks in the large scale matter distribution.
+Even though there are few constraints on the luminosity function of [CII] emitters at $z>6$ our fields show an relative overdensity of companions of at least $6^{+4}_{-3}$, when comparing to observational constraints from ~\citet{Aravena2016}, and $86^{+60}_{-47}$ when comparing to the prediction from~\citet{Lagache2017}. \item By performing a similar analysis on a mock galaxy catalog we find a comparable results to the analysis of the ALMA fields.
+Matching the $L_{\rm [CII]}$ of the extreme sources in the simulation to the primary targets of the ALMA observations, we find a similar over-density to the field population in the regions surrounding the simulated luminous [CII] emitters.
+Furthermore, the most luminous simulated [CII] emitting galaxies (L$_{\rm [CII]} > 10^{10} \rm L_\odot$) host even more companions, by a factor of $\sim 1.5$. \item By investigating the matter distribution around these sources in the simulation we find that the luminous [CII] emitters during EOR reside in overdense regions of space.
+This confirms that these simulated galaxies not only possess an excess of [CII] emitting companions in their vicinity but also signpost peaks in the large scale matter distribution.